Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Implementation and software design

 \subsubsection{How the outstandR() function works internally}

-The \texttt{outstandR()} function is a high-level wrapper function for carrying out all of the required steps of ITC and population adjustment depending on the chosen method.
+The \texttt{outstandR()} function is a high-level wrapper function to carry out all required steps of ITC and population adjustment depending on the chosen method.
 It is designed to abstract away the task of transporting from the IPD to the ALD population and computing the contrast and absolute statistics of interest.
 The commonality of code across methods is exploited to simplify the code and adhere to the DRY principle.